People of Araucaria Ecotours - Ronda Green

 Ronda Joy Green, BSc (Hons)PhD

-Ronda holds a PhD in zoology and has conducted much ecological and behavioural research over the years, especially seed dispersal by fruit-eating animals and the effects of habitat alteration, also play behaviour of chimpanzees and various aspects of wildlife tourism, and is the author or co-author of a number of publications.
+Ronda holds a PhD in zoology and has conducted much ecological and behavioural research over the years, especially seed dispersal by fruit-eating animals and the effects of habitat alteration on wildlife, also play behaviour of chimpanzees and various aspects of wildlife tourism, and is the author or co-author of a number of publications.

-She has also had extensive experience in nature interpretation for all ages, having run a holiday farm, worked as ranger in charge of interpretive activities, lectured at university and adult education classes, conduced research into recreational and educational activities for children, and has over the years led many voluntary activities, day excursions and camps for all ages from pre-school to adult
+She has had extensive experience in nature interpretation for all ages, having run a holiday farm specializing in nature studies and horsemanship, worked as ranger in charge of interpretive activities at Lamington National Park, convened and run lecture courses at universities in Queensland and New South Wales (population ecology, conservation biology etc.) and adult education classes (bird behaviour, wildlife of southeast Queensland etc.), conducted research into recreational and educational activities for children, and has over the years led many voluntary activities, day excursions and camps for all ages from pre-school to adult

-Ronda has travelled in wilderness areas of all nonpolar continents, and speaks a little Spanish and a few phrases of various other languages.
+Ronda has traveled in wilderness areas of all non-polar continents, and speaks a little Spanish and a few phrases of various other languages.
 In addition to all things to do with wildlife and nature generally, she enjoys painting and playing piano and guitar.

 Publications: